webscit/fast-context/README.md

 Finally we want to be able to provide this context from somewhere higher in the DOM.

-Here we're using a `@provide` property decorator to make a `ContextProvider` controller and update its value when the property value changes.
+Here we're using the `defineProvider` helper to add a `ContextProvider` behavior and update its value when the property value changes.

 #### **`my-app.ts`**: